 A number of use cases of noise styles are described next, however this is not a complete description of the possible uses of noise to support parametrization in graphics in VectorStyler.
 The individual feature descriptions in this documentation contain the reference to noise if applicable.

 Filling and Outlining

 One of the most visible use case of noise styling is the fill and outline styles using noise.
 The Noise Fill panel accessed from the Panels menu is the main tool of selecting noise as a fill or outline style.

 When using noise as a fill or outline style, it is important to consider the Transform Content option, of the object style.
-This option can be set from the Noise Fill panel, but also from the Object Style panel.
+This option can be set from the Noise Fill panel, but also from the Appearance panel.
 When disabled, the noise style will be scaled and positioned using absolute canvas coordinates.
 This allows the seamless overlapping of multiple objects using the same noise style.

 When enabled, the noise fill will be positioned relative to the object, and will transform and move with the object.

 When using noise fill or outline styles, the Make Alpha option can be used to enable the synthesizing of an alpha channel using the same noise style.
 This makes the noise fill transparent, using variable transparency.

 An other place using noise styles is the selection of transparency masks for objects.
 Selecting transparency masks for objects is described in more detail in the Transparency chapter.

 When using noise as a transparency mask, select the Noise mode from the Type field in the transparency panel.
 The Noise Fill view is shown, where the noise fill attributes and the noise can be selected.
 Select the suitable noise fill attributes and a noise style and confirm to set a noise transparency style.

 The noise transparency style can be edited by double clicking the mask preview area in the transparency panel.